Call for ESA Mentors!

 Ecological Society of America Meeting, Louisville, 2019

-If you are interested in becoming a potential ESA Mentor and will be attending the 2019 meeting in Louisville, please fill out our ECMP Google form by April 19, 2019.
+If you are interested in becoming a potential ESA Mentor and will be attending the 2019 meeting in Louisville, please fill out our ECMP Google form.

 Conferences provide unique opportunities for biologists to interact with others in their field; however, these opportunities are rarely structured to promote meaningful interactions between the next generation of integrative ecologists and more senior scientists.
 Access to strong mentors both within and outside of their main institution is critical for early career ecologist support and for gaining the necessary skills to become a good mentor and to move towards the next career stages.
 Our semi-formal mentoring program pairs early career ecologists – advanced graduate students (within 1 year of graduating) and recent post-graduates (within 3 years of obtaining their degree) – with established ecologists (across career pathways) to establish mentoring relationships, structured around interactions the week of the ESA Annual Meeting and beyond.